Corporate Governance

 (Performance-linked remuneration)

-• Individual performance = amount of basic remuneration for each prior fiscal year x percentage of individual performance for each position x level of achievement of individual performance target for the previous fiscal year
+- Individual performance component = Basic remuneration for the preceding fiscal year × Individual performance coefficient for each position × Level of achievement of individual performance for the preceding fiscal year and the result of the individual evaluation

-Performance-linked remuneration is determined by combining the Company performance and the individual performance calculated as shown above.
+Variable remuneration is determined by combining the Company performance and individual performance components calculated as shown above.

-Targets and actual values of company performance for fiscal 2020 used in the calculation of performance-linked remuneration in fiscal 2021
+Targets and actual values for Company performance in fiscal 2022 used in the calculation of performance-linked remuneration in fiscal 2023 were as follows.

 2. Total amount of remuneration, etc., by category of executive, total amount by category of remuneration, etc., and number of officers who are recipients thereof